Jigsaw Puzzles for Teens

 Suggested Puzzles for Teens

-Tweens may enjoy a 300 piece puzzle, progressing to 500 pieces as they improve.
+Tweens may enjoy a 300 piece puzzle, progressing to 500 pieces as they improve their skills.
 Personally, our family of 3 teens enjoys 500-1000 piece puzzles - they take a few days for us to do as a family during a relaxed holiday week.

-My link to Ravensburger puzzles on Amazon#Ad is simply for your convenience - you should be able to find suitable puzzles for teens in your local department store, in a thrift shop or maybe even borrow them from a friend!
+My links above are simply for your convenience - you should be able to find suitable puzzles for teens in your local department store, in a thrift shop or maybe even borrow them from a friend!
+Some public libraries also loan out jigsaw puzzles.

 I hope this page has helped to inspire you to help your older child and teenager get interested in puzzles to help develop their visual perception and organization skills.